cameron-wags/rainbow_csv.nvim/README.md

 * `b1`, `b2`, ... , `bN` _(string)_ - Value of i-th column in right hand side table B in JOIN operations
 * `NR` _(integer)_ - Number of Records being processed (or line number).
 NR is 1-based
 * `NF` _(integer)_ - Number of Fields in the current line/record

-### JOIN statement rules
-* Keywords `JOIN` (`INNER JOIN`) and `LEFT JOIN` work exactly like their SQL equivalents with only difference that join key in right table "B" must be unique.
-* Keyword `STRICT LEFT JOIN` is like `LEFT JOIN`, but generates error if some keys in left table "A" don't have matching key in right table "B".
-* JOIN statement must have the following form: `<join_keyword> /path/to/table.tsv on ai == bj`

 ### Examples of RBQL queries